-The Dissertation Defense Committee consists of the mentor, a second reader (normally from the Wheaton BTS department), an external reader, and, ordinarily, the Chair of the Ph.D.
-Committee, who will act as the Dissertation Defense Committee Chair.
-The mentor works closely with the student throughout the production of the dissertation, offering regular guidance regarding the direction and content of the work.
-In consultation with their student, mentors should invite a BTS faculty member who can complement the strengths of the mentor in the chosen dissertation area to serve as second reader.
+The Dissertation Defense Committee consists of the supervisor, a second reader (normally from the Wheaton BTS department), an external reader, and, ordinarily, the Ph.D.
+Program Director or designee, who will act as the Dissertation Defense Committee Chair.
+The supervisor works closely with the student throughout the production of the dissertation, offering regular guidance regarding the direction and content of the work.
+In consultation with their student, the supervisor should invite a BTS faculty member who can complement the strengths of the supervisor in the chosen dissertation area to serve as second reader.
 The second reader will approve the dissertation proposal.
-The degree to which the second reader is involved in offering advice to the student will depend on the reader, the mentor, and the student.
-The external reader will be chosen toward the end of the dissertation process by the mentor in consultation with the program director.
+The degree to which the second reader is involved in offering advice to the student will depend on the reader, the supervisor, and the student.
+The external reader will be chosen toward the end of the dissertation process by the supervisor in consultation with the Program Director.
 The student will not be notified of the identity of the external reader until a defense copy has been submitted.
 The external reader is normally not involved until a defense draft of the entire dissertation is produced.